hikeventures/hikeventures.github.io/_posts/best/2015-02-10-Best-sleeping-pads.markdown

 The Exped Synmat UL 7 was my go-to sleeping pad for a couple of years, however I have replaced it with the Therm-a-Rest XTherm as it offers a better insulation / weight ratio.

-<a href="http://www.avantlink.com/click.php?tt=cl&mi=10060&pw=150351&url=https%3A%2F%2Fwww.backcountry.com%2Fexped-synmat-ul-7" rel="nofollow" class="btn btn-danger" role="button">See the Big Agnes Q-Core SLX</a>
+<a href="http://www.avantlink.com/click.php?tt=cl&mi=10060&pw=150351&url=https%3A%2F%2Fwww.backcountry.com%2Fexped-synmat-ul-7" rel="nofollow" class="btn btn-danger" role="button">See the Exped Synmat UL 7</a>

 <hr>